JGarza189/neuroblastoma-2025/README.md

 ### 2. Download Dependencies

-Brian’s instructions for downloading files needed to run script.
+Brian’s instructions for downloading dependencies.

 ### 3. Library and Module Installation

+Brian’s instructions for library and module installation.

-### Using `conda`
+#### Using `conda`

 ```

-## Running Simulations
+## Running Simulations ##

 Open Jupyter Notebook and call the scripts as follows:

-1. Launch Jupyter Notebook from the terminal:
+1. Launch Jupyter Notebook:

    ```
    ```